Woman in mysterious surveillance video victim of sexual assault, broke free from bondage cuffs: police

 MAN ACCUSED OF STEALING TEEN’S MAGA HAT INDICTED BY GRAND JURY

-The woman was described as a 32-year-old female from the Dallas area and is safe with her family in the area.
+The woman was described as a 32-year-old female from the Dallas area and is safe with her family.

-Spencer said Collins left a suicide note behind which helped officials identify the woman in the woman.
+Spencer said Collins left a suicide note, which helped officials identify the woman.

 “In his notes, the details that were there show he's obviously extremely upset about what has occurred.
 He laid, at fault for what he'd done.
 He admitted he'd did what he did to her -- as seen in the video and I think that played a part in him committing suicide,” Spencer said.